coinbase/coinbase-sdk-ruby/README.md

 a = w1.default_address
 a.to_s

-# At this point, fund the wallet out-of-band using a faucet.
+# At this point, fund the wallet out-of-band.
 # Then, we can transfer 100 wei out of the wallet to another wallet.
 w2 = Coinbase::Wallet.new

 # We wait for the transfer to complete.
-w1.transfer(100, :eth, w2).wait!
+w1.transfer(100, :wei, w2).wait!
 ```

 ## Development